 A solo piano piece based on the poem, Fog, by Carl Sandburg.
 Beginning with a haunting and lyrical introduction, the piece quickly descends into a driving sixteenth note pattern.
 The melody is made of triplets, juxaposted against the driving sixteenth notes.
 The music intensifies until finally coming to a quiet end.

 So often, music for beginning and early intermediate piano students lacks depth and interest.
-My aim with A Season at the Keys: Christmas Piano Book is to create a book of holiday arrangements that is both approachable and has musical depth.
+A Season at the Keys: Christmas Piano Book is a book of holiday arrangements that is both approachable and has musical depth.

 The collection features holiday favorites arranged for late-beginning to intermediate piano players, designed to be both accessible and musically rewarding.
 The pieces get progressively more challenging, so students (or adults returning to piano) can return to the book each year as they develop in their musical abilities.